EPCCed/eidf-docs/docs/services/s3/index.md

 ## Service management for project leads

-[Manage project's S3 object store allocation](./manage.md) is a guide for project leads on how to manage a project's object store allocation and its S3 accounts and access permissions.
+[Managing a project's S3 object store allocation](./manage.md) is a guide for project leads on how to manage a project's object store allocation and its S3 accounts and access permissions.

 ## Service use